Robutler

 Widget Decorator

-• name (optional): Override for widget name (defaults to function name)
+• name (optional) — override widget name (defaults to function name)

-• template (optional): Path to Jinja2 template file (WebAgents only)
+• template (optional) — path to Jinja2 template file (WebAgents widgets only)

-• auto_escape (optional, default=True): Automatically HTML-escape string arguments (WebAgents only)
+• auto_escape (optional, default True) — automatically HTML-escape string arguments

 WebAgents Widgets